The Siberian Tiger – the silent master of distance

 We humans are proud of our technology.

-But the tiger carries all of this within itself – for thousands of years.
+But the tiger carries all of that within it – and has done so for millennia.

 He has a camera in his eye, a sonar in his ear, a chemistry lab nose, and a seismograph in his paws.